Updated: 18-Apr-23

 Fuel Injectors

-These Cabriolets do use the same fuel tank as the hard-tops Rabbits/Golf I's.
-Spectra replacement tank: VW4B.
+These Cabriolets do use the same fuel tank as the hard-top Rabbits/Golf I's.

 These Cabriolets do not use the same fuel tank as the hard-tops; these cars use Cabriolet-specific fuel tanks.

-The Spectra Tank replacement (VW5A) is about the only one you'll find in North America for the 1984.5-1993 Cabriolets.
-It is manufactured to OEM specifications and is a direct replacement.
+The Spectra VW5A tank is manufactured to OE specifications and is a direct replacement.
 The only difference you'll find when shopping around is price and how it is packaged for delivery.

 Yes, you'll need to drop the rear axle beam in order to replace the tank.